Category

 Why I Teach English in Three Stages from Grade 5 to High School

-In Fujieda, my 3-tier system supports students from Grade 5 (age 10+) through high school.
-Continuous learning builds deeper English skills than switching schools.
+My three-stage system in Fujieda supports students from Grade 5 (age 10) through high school.
+Continuous learning builds deeper English than switching schools.

 Read more →